Free Shipping on all orders $50+

 To treat this type of diaper rash, you want to focus on keeping your baby's skin as clean and dry as possible.
 After a diaper change, the American Academy of Dermatologists suggests letting your little one spend some time in their birthday suit.

-As for the diaper’s fit, well, muffin tops are a no-no. As much as you want everything to stay inside, you don’t want the diaper too tight.
+As for the diaper’s fit, well, muffin tops are a no-no. Make sure their belly isn’t spilling out over the top.
+As much as you want everything to stay inside, you don’t want the diaper too tight.
 Read our guide on how to properly fit babies for their diapers.

 Other tips: